metablaster/ASM-Formatter/README.md

-# ASM-Formatter
+# ASM Formatter

-This is an **experimental** formatter for assembly source files which is far from finished.
+This is an **experimental** formatter for assembly source files which is far from finished.\
+**NOTE:** please make a backup of your assembly sources before using it!

-It currently works only for `MASM` syntax and at the moment supports the following:
+It's currently designed for [MASM][masm] assembler syntax and at the moment supports the following:

-- Formatting comments
+- Consistent formatting of comments
 - Formatting inline comments so that all are equally distant from code
-- Code indentation
+- Consistent code indentation
+- It trims surplus white spaces

 The following file encodings are supported at the moment (but not thoroughly tested):